This chapter provides an overview of the Structured Query Language (SQL) and how Oracle Database processes SQL statements.

 The optimizer contains three main components: the transformer, estimator, and plan generator.

 The following diagram depicts the components:

 Description of "Figure 9-2 Optimizer Components"

 The input to the optimizer is a parsed query.
 The optimizer performs the following operations:

 The optimizer receives the parsed query and generates a set of potential plans for the SQL statement based on available access paths and hints.

 The optimizer estimates the cost of each plan based on statistics in the data dictionary.
 The cost is an estimated value proportional to the expected resource use needed to execute the statement with a particular plan.

-The optimizer compares the costs of plans and chooses the lowest-cost plan, known as the query plan, to pass to the row source generator (see "SQL Row Source Generation").
+The optimizer compares the costs of plans and chooses the lowest-cost plan, known as the query plan, to pass to the row source generator.

 The query transformer determines whether it is helpful to change the form of the query so that the optimizer can generate a better execution plan.
-The input to the query transformer is a parsed query, which is represented by a set of query blocks.
+The input to the query transformer is a parsed query, which the optimizer represents as a set of query blocks.

 This measure represents a fraction of rows from a row set.
 The selectivity is tied to a query predicate, such as